-The late Rose Behnke was an intellectual who, though quiet and good-natured, spoke with authority.
-She grew up on her father's hops farm in Germany and was famous for painstakingly cross-breeding African violets fit for first ladies, which she delivered to the White House doorstep--starting with Eleanor Roosevelt until Nancy Reagan (who allegedly halted the tradition because she doesn't like violets, Behnke's staff members remembered).
+The late Rose Behnke was an intellectual type who, though quiet and good-natured, spoke with authority.
+She grew up on her father's hops farm in Germany and was famous for painstakingly cross-breeding African violets fit for first ladies, which she delivered to the White House door steps--starting with Eleanor Roosevelt until Nancy Reagan (who halted the tradition because she doesn't like violets, Behnke's staff members remembered).

-Word of Behnke's professionalism spread through the area, drawing customers from Virginia to Pennsylvania, and eventually the farm grew from eight acres to a 98-acre, $13 million-a-year operation.
-Now, during the peak spring months, five off-duty police officers have to direct traffic off Route 1 into the flagship store in Beltsville, and Behnke's rings up 7,000 cash register transactions a day, Thompson said.
-Behnke's, which is owned by descendents of the founders and Behnke's employees, was featured last year in an issue of W Magazine as "one of the four garden centers in the world you ought to visit," he said.
+Word of Behnke's professionalism spread through the area, drawing in customers from Virginia to Pennsylvania, and eventually the farm grew from eight acres to a 98-acre, $13 million-a-year operation.
+Now, during the peak spring months, five off-duty police officers have to direct traffic off Route 1 into their flagship store in Beltsville, and Behnke's rings up 7,000 cash register transactions a day, Thompson said.

-Joel Albizo, spokesman for the American Nursery & Landscape Association in Washington, said Behnke's is a typical independent gardening retailer because it is family-owned, multi-generational and has strong name-recognition.
+Joel Albizo, spokesman for the American Nursery & Landscape Association in Washington, said Behnke's is a typical independent gardening retailer because it is family-owned and multi-generational, and it has strong name recognition.
 Before Home Depot, Lowe's and other large home improvement centers, gardening retailers enjoyed greater business.

 But "what companies like Behnke's have done is played on their strengths, like their connection with the community, longevity and their seriousness of purpose," Albizo said.
 They have emphasized developing a personal relationship with their customers, he said.

 What drives customers to Behnke's is the expertise, Albizo said.
-Behnke's has 150 full-time staff members at its three Maryland locations, more than a dozen of whom have horticulture degrees, and the rest of whom receive extensive on-site training.
-Every plant sold on the premises comes with a card written by the staff that describes how the plant should be taken care of, what temperature and sunlight level it likes and what kind of soil it will take to.
-"Everybody sells plants now, so it's a different ballgame, so we're going back to the fundamentals.
-We can't be what everybody else is; we have to be uniquely different" in their educational approach, Thompson said.
+Behnke's has 150 full-time staff members at its three Maryland locations, more than a dozen of whom are degreed horticulturists, and the rest of whom receive extensive on-site training.
+Every plant sold on the premises comes with cards written by the staff that describe how the plant should be taken care of, what temperature and sunlight level they like and what kind of soil they take to.

 But Behnke's history hasn't always been rosy.
-In its first year of operation, a hard winter froze all of the plants, so Rose Behnke had to pawn her wedding ring to dig the company out of bankruptcy, Thompson said.
-During the Great Depression, sales were providing enough to scrape by, with the help of a family garden that provided food.
+In its first year of operation, a hard winter froze all of the plants, so Rose Behnke had to pawn her wedding ring to dig them out of bankruptcy, Thompson said.

-The post-war years were boom years for Behnke's, whose sales in the 1940s and 1950s accelerated mostly because of the mail-order business Rose Behnke spearheaded, Thompson said.
-Then, the Behnke's employed about 10 people, and in the 1960s formed a partnership with two employees, Ira DeGourse and Leo Bicknese, in anticipation of Albert Behnke's semi-retirement in 1964, he said.
-In 1978, after three decades of prosperity, Behnke's bought an 80-acre plot in Largo, where it grows half of the 10,000 varieties of plants the nursery sells.
-By then, business was good enough that Thompson himself had to recruit members of his junior high class to work there--three of whom still do, he said.
+The postwar years were boom years for Behnke's, whose sales in the 1940s and 1950s accelerated mostly because of the mail-order business Rose Behnke spearheaded, Thompson said.
+Then, the Behnke's employed about 10 people and in the 1960s formed a partnership with two employees, Ira DeGourse and Leo Bicknese, in anticipation of Albert Behnke's semi-retirement in 1964, he said.
+In 1978, after three decades of prosperity, Behnke's bought an 80-acre plot in Largo, where the company grows half of the 10,000 varieties of plants the nursery sells.

 Sonja Behnke Festerling, Thompson's mother, took over as president in 1995 from her brother, Roland.
-Festerling, who was on vacation and could not be reached, had wanted to be an actress, and runs the business with dramatic flair and forcefulness, Thompson said.
-"I wouldn't dare put words in her mouth as to what her vision for the company is," he said.
+Festerling, who was on vacation and could not be reached, had wanted to be an actress, and runs the business with dramatic flair and forcefulness, said Thompson, 45.
 Behnke's is 60 percent owned by 12 family members and 40 percent owned by employees.